-To stand out amongst competition, Monzo has gone with a sleek white metal card that weighs 3x heavier than its plastic card.
-Monzo metal credit card is powered by MasterCard so you can be rest assured that your card will be accepted regardless of where you are.
+To stand out amongst the competition, Monzo has gone with a sleek white metal card that weighs 3x heavier than its plastic card.
+Monzo card is powered by MasterCard so you can rest assured that your card will be accepted regardless of where you are.

 Features of Monzo Premium

 - On up to £2,000 in your account balance, you can earn a Gross (variable) interest of 1.49%